Raiven: Opera

 In August 2021, she performed in the role of Rosina at concert performances of Gioachino Rossini's The Barber of Seville under the direction of maestro George Pehlivanian.
 In October 2021, together with soprano Pia Brodnik, tenor Gregor Ravnik and pianist Andreja Kosmač, she performed a concert as part of the Studenec Summer Festival entitled Jesenska pesem (Autumn Song).
-Erlier, she performed twice as part of baroque music concerts with the Slovenian Baroque Orchestra under the baton of Egon Mihajlović and concert master Monika Toth.
+Earlier, she performed twice as part of baroque music concerts with the Slovenian Baroque Orchestra under the baton of Egon Mihajlović and concert master Monika Toth.

 At the end of October 2021, accompanied by Maltese Philharmonic Orchestra, she sang at an opera aria concert at the Astra Theater in Malta, conducted by José Cura.

-In April 2022, she sang the title role in Händel's opera Agrippina at Cankar Center under the artistic direction of Egon Mihajlović and directed by Rocco Rapplo.
+In April 2022, she sang the title role in Handel's opera Agrippina at the Cankar Center under the artistic direction of Egon Mihajlović and directed by Rocc.
 In the same month she also sang at the closing concert of the Opernfest Prague at the Vinohrady Theater in Prague, under the direction of the artistic director of the Prague Opera, maestro Jaroslav Kyzlink.
 A week later, she sang with the Albanian Opera Orchestra in Tirana at the Marie Kraja Opera Festival, under the baton of maestro Martin Andrea.
 In 2022, she began studying the role of Carmen as part of a concert performance of the opera under the direction of maestro George Pehlivanian.
+That same year, she made her debut at the Slovenian National Theatre Opera and Ballet Ljubljana in the show 'Orpheus in the Underworld' (playing the role of Public Opinion), and in 2023, she portrayed Larina in the play 'Eugene Onegin'.

 As part of her studies she performed Mozart's Spatzenmesse and Vivaldi's Gloria in D major in the Slovenian Philharmonic Orchestra as solo alto with the Baroque Orchestra of the Academy of Music in 2018.
-In the same year, she performed as a soloist at Cankar Center with the Big Band of the Academy of Music, under the baton of Matej Hotko.
+In the same year, she performed as a soloist at the Cankar Center with the Big Band of the Academy of Music, under the baton of Matej Hotko.
 In 2019, she sang the role of Iztok Kocen's mini-opera doctor Nepotrebna (Unnecessary), which premiered in Budapest.
 The mini-opera was presented in Brno and Ljubljana.

 Since the beginning of her music education, she has regularly attended seminars by renowned musicians such as José Cura, Bernarda Fink, Vlatka Orašanić and JD Walker.

+In 2022, she presented a new electro-opera concert project, in which she combined classical opera arias with electronic pop.
+Part of this project, entitled Doloroso, was presented at a sold-out concert on March 8, 2022 at the Cankar Centre.
+She returned to the Popevka festival in 2023 as a hostess, and together with her co-host Helena Blagne, she introduced her new song "Ikona".
+With it, she announced the release of the EP Sirene.
+Her Eurovision 2024 song "Veronika" is included in the album.